coder7475/blog-client/README.md

 2. A textarea: Comment with comment owner name and profile picture: Create a comment collection [Done]
 3. Comment Collection will have: _id, user name, profile picture.
 Filter by _id in backend [Done]
 4. User cannot comment on his/her own blog.
 Show toast for it [Done]
-5. If user is blog owner he or she can update the blog using update button.
+5. all the comments with comment owner name and profile picture will be shown in the comment section [Done]
-6. all the comments with comment owner name and profile picture will be shown in the comment section
+6. If user is blog owner he or she can update the blog using update button.

 ### Add Blog Page: